Organizational Design Change.

 You might be thinking of horror stories like Bed, Bath, and Beyond.
 After only weeks on the job, new CEO Mark Tritton fired all but one of his C-suite.

-Bloodbaths like that are not the norm, but it is common for a new CEO to take a hard look at the team she inherits.
+While this scenario is far from the norm, it is common for a new CEO to take a hard look at the team she inherits.
 She needs to prove her worth, quickly, or she’ll be the one on the way out.
 Studies show that this is especially true when CEOs come from outside the company, which can double involuntary departures.

 So if you’re a top exec with a new CEO – or, for that matter, anyone with a new boss — what can you do to survive?

-Harvard Business Review studied CEO changes of over 1000 companies and interviewed a number of new CEOs.
-Their accounts support something we tell our clients: not communicating IS communicating.
+Harvard Business Review studied CEO changes of over 1,000 companies and interviewed a number of new CEOs.
+Their accounts support something we tell our clients:

 There are many reasons people fail to communicate.